ethjsmith/flags/README.md

 elements, and see that the "password" that they need is stored in plaintext there, which will redirect to a page with the flag on it. this is a pretty simple one, just to start things out.

+#key.txt

+This is an encripted key, encrypted with the command : `openssl aes-256-cbc -a -salt -in key.txt -out key.txt.enc` you can decript it with the opposite `openssl aes-256-cbc -d -a -in key.txt.enc -out **anyfilename**`

+the password, which will be supplied with the challenge  is cdccrules!

 # planned :

 Here are some of the other challenges I have planned